danramteke/devlog/2013-09-03-converting-to-rubymotion.md

 At Cyrus, we recently fielded a proposal to convert an existing app on the App Store from Objective-C to RubyMotion.
-We did quite a bit of work prepping for this proposal.
 I'll give some background to the project and client, describe what we did, and give some recommendations.

 First, a little background on the proposal.
-The client already had a pure Objective-C app in the app store.
+The client already had a pure Objective-C app in the App Store.
 They already had a design firm and a consulting firm that they had a a good working relationship with.
 They were Rails developers, curious about how RubyMotion could benefit them.

 Also, they were pushing new features constantly.
+The other firm writing new features while we were translating the app to RubyMotion seemed like a recipe for continual merge conflicts.
+We would have been happy to implement new features for them.
 Stopping development to translate the app to RubyMotion didn't seem like a good use of their time.
-We would have been happy to implement new features for them.
-The other firm writing new features while we were translating the app to RubyMotion seemed like a recipe for continual merge conflicts.